Simulating Online Social Media Conversations on Controversial Topics Using AI Agents Calibrated on Real-World Data: Experimental Design

-Turning to out-group toxicity, we find less variability across runs but also a reversed trend with respect to network initialization.
-With an empty network initialization, the ReverseChronological algorithm produces lower correlations with the real data, whereas under the fully connected initialization it performs better.
+Turning to out-group toxicity (Figure \ref{fig:toxicity_out}), we find less variability across runs and also a similar trend with respect to network initialization compared to in-group analysis.
+With an empty network initialization, the Default algorithm produces high correlations with the real data, whereas under the fully connected initialization it performs worse.
 The choice of model appears to have little influence on the outcome, as median correlation values remain largely comparable across the two uncensored models.
 Taken together, these findings suggest that simulations struggle to replicate patterns of toxic behavior among online users, despite being based on uncensored models.
-As in the case of interaction analyses, illustrative examples of preliminary investigations are presented in Figures~\ref{fig:toxicity_in_eg} and~\ref{fig:toxicity_out_eg}.
+As in the case of interaction analyses, illustrative examples of preliminary investigations are presented in Figure~\ref{fig:toxicity_in_eg} and in the Appendix~\ref{app:plots} (Figure~\ref{fig:toxicity_out_eg}).
+We see that, while the real distribution of in-group toxicity is evenly present across all political coalitions, the models fail to reproduce this phenomenon, with the most significant cases being M5S coalition and Center-Left.
+Similarly, the same pattern emerges for overall out-group toxicity, where some trends are correctly replicated, while others (e.g., Third Pole vs. M5S) are greatly over estimated or under estimated (the visual presentation of this is visible in Appendix~\ref{app:plots}, Figure~\ref{fig:toxicity_out_eg}).